ahall23/reading-notes/201/Class05/README.md

 Describe the difference between a gif image and an svg image, pretend you are explaining to an elder in your community.

-What image type would you use to display a screenshot on your website and why?
+What image type would you use to display a screenshot on your website and why? **JPEG: This is an ideal image format for all types of photographs.
+PNG: This format is perfect for screenshots and other types of imagery where there's not a lot of color data.**

-Describe the difference between foreground and background colors of an HTML element, pretend you are talking to someone with no technical knowledge.
+Describe the difference between foreground and background colors of an HTML element, pretend you are talking to someone with no technical knowledge. **Imagine you are on those thick block computers and you want to virtually draw and paint.
+Well, when you pick your brush or pencil and decide what color it wil be that will be called foreground.foreground controls what color your brush or pencil will be, while the background color erases any added color and replaces it with the background color, which is white by default.**

 Your friend asks you to give his colorless blog website a touch up.
 How would you use color to give his blog some character?